 While photos are the most common content on the platform, profiles that feature creative videos enjoy higher Instagram engagement.
 Instagram automatically plays a video when a user scrolls over it in their feed; they don’t even have to click to view it.

 In 2020, some brands saw billions of interactions with video content across all social media platforms.
-It pays to spend time crafting one that will catch a user’s attention as they thumb through hundreds of posts!
+When using Instagram for eCommerce business, it pays to spend time crafting one that will catch a user’s attention as they thumb through hundreds of posts!

 IGTV is an Instagram feature that enables brands and creators to publish videos up to 10 minutes long instead of limiting them to one minute (the maximum time allowed for in-feed videos).
-Users looking at IGTV content may notice its immersive nature; it takes over the entire phone screen.
+Users with an Instagram shop looking at IGTV content may notice its immersive nature; it takes over the entire phone screen.
 Users can like, comment, or share IGTV videos.

 IG introduced Reels as a feature in August 2020.
-With Reels, creators can record and edit 15-second multi-clip videos with audio, effects, and creative tools, then publish and share them with followers on their feeds.
+With Reels, creators, including those involved with Instagram eCommerce, can record and edit 15-second multi-clip videos with audio, effects, and creative tools, then publish and share them with followers on their feeds.
 Note that public accounts (those that everyone—including non-followers—can see) can make them available to more Instagram users in the Explore space.

 Instagram Live is an in-app feature that allows you to broadcast from anywhere.
 You can choose to make your live stream public or private, and viewers can post comments and questions.